sebkaz/BetaStar/src/betastar/pipelines/embeddings/README.md

   - node2vec
   - struc2vec
 ```
-If You choose other type of embeddings then change pipeline file with new nodes.

 ##### Struc2vec embeddings must bed done idependently for the kedro pipeline.
 To run struc2vec embeddings you should run the following command: